cnunciato/pulumi-jamstack-aws/README.md

 $ cd ..
 ```

-At this point, you'll have just the `my-app` folder containing your static-website source and build :
+At this point, you'll have just the `my-app` folder containing your static-website source and build:

 ```
 $ ls